EstherNiu/PUI2016_zn352/HW5_zn352/README.md

 Do diets help lose more fat than the exercise?
 Experimental setup: you have a test and a control sample.

 	Null Hypothesis: The kilo of fat participants lose over diets is less or equal to kilo of fat participants (in control group) lose over exercise during a certain period of time.
+	$H0 = P(diet) - p(excer) <= 0$

 Do American trust the president?sdf